Non-linear Neurons with Human-like Apical Dendrite Activations: Related Work

 \subsection{Activation Functions}

-Since activation functions have a large impact on the performance of deep neural networks (DNNs), studying and proposing new activation functions is an interesting topic \cite{Hayou-ICML-2019}.
-Nowadays, perhaps the most popular activation function is ReLU \cite{Nair-ICML-2010}.
-Formally, ReLU is defined as $max(0, x)$, where $x$ is the input.
+Since activation functions \citep{Apicella-NN-2021,Dubey-NC-2021} have a large impact on the performance of deep neural networks (DNNs), studying and proposing new activation functions is an interesting and important topic \citep{Hayou-ICML-2019}.
+Nowadays, perhaps the most popular activation function is ReLU \citep{Nair-ICML-2010,Apicella-NN-2021,Dubey-NC-2021}.
+Formally, ReLU is defined as $max(0, x)$, where $x$ is a scalar input.
 Because ReLU is linear on the positive side (for $x>0$), its derivative is $1$, so it does not saturate like \emph{sigmoid} and \emph{tanh}.
 On the negative side of the domain, ReLU is constant, so the gradient is $0$.
 Hence, a neuron that uses ReLU as activation function cannot update its weights via gradient-based methods on examples for which the neuron is inactive.
-To eliminate the problem caused by inactivate neurons with ReLU activation, Maas et al.~\cite{Maas-WDLASL-2013} introduced leaky ReLU.
+To eliminate the problem caused by inactive neurons with ReLU activation, Maas et al.~\cite{Maas-WDLASL-2013} introduced leaky ReLU.
 The leaky ReLU function is defined as:

 where $l$ is a number between $0$ and $1$ (typically very close to $0$), allowing the gradient to pass even if $x<0$.
-While in leaky ReLU the parameter $l$ is kept fixed, He et al.~\cite{He-ICCV-2015} proposed Parametric Rectified Linear Units (PReLU), in which the leak $l$ is learned by back-propagation.
-Different from ReLU, the Exponential Linear Unit (ELU) \cite{Clevert-ICLR-2016} outputs negative values, while still avoiding the vanishing gradient problem on the positive side of the domain.
-This helps in bringing the mean unit activation down to zero, enabling faster convergence times.
-Another generalization of ReLU is the Maxout unit \cite{Goodfellow-ICML-2013}, which instead of applying an element-wise function, divides the input into groups of $k$ values and then outputs the maximum value of each group.
+While in leaky ReLU the leak parameter $l$ is kept fixed, He et al.~\cite{He-ICCV-2015} proposed Parametric Rectified Linear Units (PReLU), in which the leak parameter $l$ is learned by back-propagation.
+Different from ReLU, the Exponential Linear Unit (ELU) \citep{Clevert-ICLR-2016} outputs negative values, while still avoiding the vanishing gradient problem on the positive side of the domain.
+This helps to bring the mean unit activation down to zero, enabling faster convergence times.
+Another generalization of ReLU is the Maxout unit \citep{Goodfellow-ICML-2013}, which, instead of applying an element-wise function, divides the input into $k$ groups of values and then outputs the maximum value across all groups.